vega-studio/deltav/docs/API/Layers/Layers2D/textAreaLayer.md

 **labels: TextAreaLabel[]**

 When onReady is called, this will be populated with all of the labels used to compose this text area.
-SpecialLetter will be used when layouting labels, it may indicates a new line
+SpecialLetter will be used when laying out labels, it may indicates a new line

 Default value is []